rprichard/CxxCodeBrowser/README.md

 Debian-based:

     sudo apt-get install make g++ libqt4-dev zlib1g-dev libncurses5-dev \
-                         libclang-3.6-dev llvm-3.6-dev
+                         libclang-3.7-dev llvm-3.7-dev

 Fedora/CentOS:

     sudo yum install make gcc-c++ qt-devel zlib-devel ncurses-devel

-If your distribution doesn't have a Clang 3.6 package, you can try looking for a prebuilt binary package on llvm.org.
+If your distribution doesn't have a Clang package (of the right version), you can try looking for a prebuilt binary package on llvm.org.
 If there isn't one, you will have to compile from source.
-You will also need to pass --with-clang-dir to SourceWeb's `configure` script.
+You will also need to pass `--with-clang-dir` to SourceWeb's `configure` script.

 Build the software: